CQRS - Keeping it simple

 }

 I host this service on a PC in the store and I'm quite happy with what I have.
 However, what models am I using to represent this?
 Do I have to submit an entire product model just to change the price for that product?
 Technically not though keeping everything in a single interface does push the developer towards re-using models throughout the interface.
-Traditionally the add would return the new product including any internally generated identifier that will be uniquely used to identify the product etc. So what would I produce in a CQRS design?
+Traditionally the add would return the new product including any internally generated identifier that will be uniquely used to identify the product etc.

 public interface ProductQueryService